 All new students must also have successfully completed all sections of the Texas Higher Education Assessment (THEA) Test and all remedial courses before registering for classes in the APT program.

-To learn more, contact the APT department chair for information about flight training costs required for this program.
 Texas State Technical College keeps these additional costs to an absolute minimum.
 Flight costs vary per term and are subject to change due to variables such as fluctuating fuel and flight-time costs.

 APT Advisory Committee